-IOM’s Migration Response (as of May 2019)
+IOM’s Migration Response (as of March 2021)

-In 2018, with the support of the European Union (DG ECHO and DG NEAR), IOM opened four new Temporary Reception Centres in Una Sana Canton with the support of the Council of Europe Development Bank, IOM opened one new Temporary Reception Centre in Sarajevo.
+In 2018, with the support of the European Union (EU), IOM opened four new Temporary Reception Centres in Una Sana Canton, and with the support of the Council of Europe Development Bank, IOM opened one new Temporary Reception Centre in Sarajevo.
 In late 2019, with support of the EU and in collaboration with the German Federal Civil Protection Agency, IOM also opened an additional site in Blažuj, Sarajevo Canton.

 Sedra Temporary Reception Centre in Cazin Municipality for families and vulnerable migrants opened in July 2018.
 On 30 June 2021, the closure of TRC Sedra was formalized with the transfer of the migrants and asylum-seekers who were still accommodated in Sedra to TRC Borići.

-Bira Temporary Reception Centre in the City of Bihac, primarily for single men opened in October 2018 and was closed by decision of the local authorities in Una-Sana Canton, on 30 September 2020.
+Bira Temporary Reception Centre in the City of Bihac, primarily for single men, opened in October 2018 and was closed by decision of the local authorities in Una-Sana Canton, on 30 September 2020.

 Miral Temporary Reception Centre in Velika Kladusa Municipality primarily for single men opened in October 2018, with IOM supporting the site management from November 2018.

-Borici Temporary Reception Centre in City of Bihac, families and vulnerable migrants re-opened in December 2018 following complete renovation.
+Borici Temporary Reception Centre in City of Bihac for families and vulnerable migrants re-opened in December 2018 following complete renovation.

 Blažuj Temporary Reception Centre in Sarajevo Canton, started providing provisional accommodation solutions during the winter in 2019, and will continue to scale up its capacity and to improve living conditions as reconstruction works to fully operationalize the site are still ongoing.